5. BCN Statistics Course 2018

 Statistics in a bird’s eye view

 This course provides an overview of several statistical concepts and methods.
 The software used in this course is R, which is freely available and provides excellent facilities for sophisticated statistical analyses.
-The topics treated in this course are: data exploration (basic visualization), t-tests, ANOVA, non-parametric tests, regression analysis, logistic regression analysis, mixed-effects regression analysis (for repeated measures), and generalized additive modeling (for time series analysis).
+The topics treated in this course are: statistical concepts, data exploration (basic visualization), t-tests, ANOVA, non-parametric tests, regression analysis, logistic regression analysis, and mixed-effects regression analysis (for repeated measures).

 PhD students within BCN.